webida/webida-server/README.md

 The default database account and password is "webida".
 You can query tables from the database that created by auth-install.js.

-## Install default system applications
+## Install default system application
 Our server can serve various HTML Web applications.
 To serve your own HTML applications, it should be registered into database.
 Default system applications specified in <source dir>/src/server/app/lib/app-manager.js and <soruce dir>/src/server/conf/default-conf.js as following codes :